Archive of selected Georgian street art works. 2021-2023.

 During the early 1980s, galleries began embracing graffiti-inspired work, with artists like Keith Haring and Jean-Michel Basquiat bringing street aesthetics into the mainstream art world.
 The term “street art” entered broader usage from the late 1980s onward, by which time various styles of the practice had already appeared.
 Today, it is a powerful movement with a wide range of techniques represented by a multitude of artists globally.

-Nowadays, street art methods of expression are acknowledged as a full-fledged form of modern culture, but the level of formal acceptance varies widely worldwide.
+Nowadays, artistic methods of expression are acknowledged as a full-fledged form of modern culture, but the level of formal acceptance varies widely worldwide.
 More than half a century has passed since the rise of name-based tagging, pioneered by Darryl McCray — better known as “Cornbread.”
 What began on city walls has now entered galleries and museums, contributing to establishing street art as a complex and influential art form.

 Mural painting is popular in Georgia, and many works are large-scale murals that cover entire buildings.
 Artists approach each facade thoughtfully, considering the surface, the structure, and the context of the surrounding neighborhood.